MagoroGraphics/MagoroGraphics/README.md

 - I have always been passionate about how tech pushes the audiovisual media to new territories.

 - I am a career changer!
-Unafraid of oing from Art & Design into Software Development and looking forward to working with a friendly and like-minded team.
+Unafraid of going from Art & Design into Software Development and looking forward to working with a friendly and like-minded team.

 - I am very curious about everything and love learning.
 Taught myself how to draw, digital art, 3D design (huge fan of Blender), animation...